IBM/BluePic/README.md

 #### 2. Clone the BluePic Git repository

+Execute the following command to clone the Git repository:

 ```bash
 git clone https://github.com/IBM-Swift/BluePic.git
 ```

+If you'd like to, you can spend a few minutes to get familiar with the folder structure of the repo as described in the [About](Docs/About.md) page.

 #### 3. Create an application instance on Facebook